mdn/content/files/en-us/web/css/text-emphasis-position/index.md

 ### Emphasis mark positions

 Use the drop down menu to change the position of the emphasis marks.
-This will change the class on the `<section>` element, which in turn, updates the position of the emphasis marks on the text.
+This will change the class on the `<section>` element, which in turn, will update the position of the emphasis marks on the text.

 #### HTML